 The bacteria Candidatus Liberibacter asiaticus (CLas) is associated with HLB and its spread by the insect ACP.
 Since no CLas positive trees have been found in the San Joaquin Valley and ACP finds are sporadic, the Program's emphasis shifted more towards ACP survey than testing plant samples.
 To enhance the effectiveness of the ACP survey, 3D cylindrical traps were used along with visual inspection.
 By utilizing the 3D cylindrical traps, the goal of the Program is not only to find the ACP but also be able to test ACP for CLas.
-In spring 2021, field crews deployed 238 3D-traps and inspected 1,190 trees throughout the District.
-The lab staff inspected 188 vials for ACP.
+For fiscal year 2021-2022, field crews deployed 499 3D-traps and inspected 7,185 trees throughout the District.
+The lab staff inspected 967 vials for ACP.